NetZeroFuturesLabSUTD/CSE_Teaching/README.md

 # Urban Data Analytics for Urban Heat Island Metrics

-- **Article:** Urban Heat Island Mitigation with Generative Models: A Case Study of Urban Design Exploration for Singapore’s Tropical Climate
+- **Article:** Urban Data Analytics for Urban Heat Island Mitigation: A Case Study of Urban Design Exploration for Singapore’s Tropical Climate
 - **Journal:** Case Studies in the Environment Special Issue: Case Studies from GIS and Sustainability Science - 2024
-- **Authors:** Elif Esra Aydin, F. Peter Ortner, Praveen Govindarajan, JingZhi Tay, Zebin Chen, Peng Song.
+- **Authors:** Elif Esra Aydin, F. Peter Ortner, Praveen Govindarajan, JingZhi Tay, Zebin Chen.
 - **Institution:** Net Zero Futures Lab (NFZL) and [Adaptive Design Lab](https://adaptivedesignlab.com/) - SUTD
 - **Description:** This data analytics code written to analyze an extensive dataset for Urban Heat Island (UHI) metrics.
 The published code can be used as an examplary practice to learn, reiterate, and improve the visualization skills.

-- **Latest update:** 24/10/2024
+- **Latest update:** 27/01/2025

 ## **Table of Contents**